maplibre/martin/README.md

 ## Using with Nginx

-If you are running martin behind nginx proxy, you may want to rewrite request URL, so martin can properly handle tile urls in TileJSON endpoints.
+If you are running martin behind nginx proxy, you may want to rewrite request URL, to properly handle tile urls in [TileJSON](#table-source-tilejson) [endpoints](#function-source-tilejson).

 ```nginx
 location ~ /tiles/(?<fwd_path>.*) {